rickballard/CoCiviumBackUp/legacy/Civium/insights/Insight_Rights_Alignment_c3_20250801.md

 ## [1] Core Principle

-In Civium, rights are not given.
+In CoCivium, rights are not given.
 They are **inferred from congruence**.

 A being earns continuity protections and ethical standing **if it exhibits**: